gherlein/gherlein/README.md

 awards and the ship won some major awards for things I cannot talk about.
 Sorry.
 I also got to work with Woods Hole Oceanographic Institute (WHOI) on the Research Vessel Atlantis.
 We carried the mini-submarine Alvin.
 That was a really fun job.
 And I got to ship some really nice software with teams I'm really proud to have been a part of.
 I like that.
+Managing at my level means I don't get to do code on a regular basis.
+I don't like that.
+That's why I do side projects.
+I can't imagine not coding.

 I've had the pleasure of writing code and building systems and teams across several generations of technology.
 The more it changes the more it stays the same.
 It's still what I want to do every day.
 If you really